CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Introduction

 We show \method's workflow compared to traditional causal inference in \cref{fig:main_figure}.
 Our key contributions are: \stepindicator{i} To our knowledge, for the first time, we demonstrate that a single transformer-based model trained on a diverse library of simulated DGPs can match or surpass specialized estimators across multiple datasets without task-specific tuning.
-Specifically, \method\ achieves superior average performance on the IHDP, ACIC, and Lalonde benchmarks. \stepindicator{ii} We highlight \method's competitive out-of-the-box performance for real-world policy making on various uplift modeling tasks. \stepindicator{iii} We theoretically characterize the assumptions under which \method's estimates are asymptotically consistent. \stepindicator{iv} We develop a principled uncertainty quantification framework for \method\ to produce finite-sample calibrated credible intervals for the estimates. \stepindicator{v} Finally, we release our model's weights with a user-friendly API, streamlining the adoption of \method\ as a capable estimator. \method\ is fast, ready-to-use, and does not require any further training or hyperparameter tuning.
+Specifically, \method\ achieves the best average rank on CATE across IHDP, ACIC, and Lalonde, and competitive ATE performance, without task-specific tuning. \stepindicator{ii} We highlight \method's competitive out-of-the-box performance for real-world policy making on various uplift modeling tasks. \stepindicator{iii} We theoretically characterize the assumptions under which \method's estimates are asymptotically consistent. \stepindicator{iv} We develop a principled uncertainty quantification framework for \method\ to produce finite-sample calibrated credible intervals for the estimates. \stepindicator{v} Finally, we release our model's weights with a user-friendly API, streamlining the adoption of \method\ as a capable estimator. \method\ is fast, ready-to-use, and does not require any further training or hyperparameter tuning.